Gibberellin: Role in seed development

-Bioactive GAs and abscisic acid levels have an inverse relationship and regulate seed development and germination.
-Levels of FUS3, an Arabidopsis transcription factor, are upregulated by ABA and downregulated by GA, which suggests that there is a regulation loop that establishes the balance of GA and ABA.
+Bioactive GAs and abscisic acid (ABA) levels have an inverse relationship and regulate seed development and germination.
+Levels of FUS3, an Arabidopsis transcription factor, are upregulated by ABA and downregulated by Giberellins, which suggests that there is a regulation loop that establishes the balance of Gibberellins and Abscisic Acid.

+In practice, this means that farmers can alter this balance to make all fruits mature a little later, at a same time, or 'glue' the fruit in the trees until the harvest day (because ABA participates in the maturation of the fruits, and many crops mature and drop a few fruits a day for several weeks, that is undesirable for markets).

 Signalling mechanism

 Receptor

-In the early 1990s, there were several lines of evidence that suggested the existence of a GA receptor in oat seeds that was located at the plasma membrane.
+In the early 1990s, there were several lines of evidence that suggested the existence of a GA receptor in oat seeds located at the plasma membrane.
 However, despite intensive research, to date, no membrane-bound GA receptor has been isolated.
 This, along with the discovery of a soluble receptor, GA insensitive dwarf 1 (GID1) has led many to doubt that a membrane-bound receptor exists.GID1 was first identified in rice and in Arabidopsis there are three orthologs of GID1, AtGID1a, b, and c.
 GID1s have a high affinity for bioactive GAs.
 GA binds to a specific binding pocket on GID1; the C3-hydroxyl on GA makes contact with tyrosine-31 in the GID1 binding pocket.
 GA binding to GID1 causes changes in GID1 structure, causing a 'lid' on GID1 to cover the GA binding pocket.
 The movement of this lid results in the exposure of a surface which enables the binding of GID1 to DELLA proteins.

 DELLA proteins: Repression of a repressor

-DELLA proteins, such as SLR1 in rice or GAI and RGA in Arabidopsis are repressors of plant development.
+DELLA proteins (such as SLR1 in rice or GAI and RGA in Arabidopsis) are repressors of plant development, characterized by the presence of a DELLA motif (aspartate-glutamate-leucine-leucine-alanine or D-E-L-L-A in the single letter amino acid code).

 DELLAs inhibit seed germination, seed growth, flowering and GA reverses these effects.
-DELLA proteins are characterized by the presence of a DELLA motif (aspartate-glutamate-leucine-leucine-alanine or D-E-L-L-A in the single letter amino acid code).